Unified.to

 MCP_%282%29.png

-Unified MCP takes a different approach.
-It is a fully hosted MCP server designed for teams building AI-native products that require real-time data access, category-level normalization where it adds leverage, and full API surface coverage—without operating MCP infrastructure or storing customer records.
+Unified MCP is a fully hosted MCP server designed for teams building AI-native products that require real-time data access, category-level normalization where it adds leverage, and full API surface coverage—without operating MCP infrastructure or storing customer records.

 Both platforms support MCP.
-The difference is how much infrastructure, consistency, and coverage you get once agents move beyond simple tool calls.
+The difference is how they handle execution, data consistency, and integration coverage as systems scale.

 At a glance: Unified MCP vs Composio MCP